mdn/content/files/en-us/web/css/css_flexible_box_layout/controlling_ratios_of_flex_items_along_the_main_axis/index.md

 It may appear that `flex-shrink` works in the same way as `flex-grow`, by shrinking rather than growing elements.
 However, there are some important differences to note.

 The concept of [flex base size](#what_determines_the_base_size_of_the_item) affects how negative space is distributed across flex items.
 The flex shrink factor is multiplied by the flex base size when distributing negative space.
-This distributes negative space in proportion to how much the item is able to shrink, so, for example, a small item won't shrink to zero before a larger item has been noticeably reduced.
+This distributes negative space in proportion to how much the item is able to shrink.
+So, for example, a small item won't shrink to zero before a larger item has been noticeably reduced.

-Small items will not shrink to less than their `min-content` size.
-This is the smallest size they can be if they use all available soft wrapping opportunities.
+Small items will not shrink to less than their `min-content` size, which is the smallest size the element can be if it used all the available soft wrapping opportunities.

-This example demonstrates the `min-content` flooring, with the `flex-basis` resolving to the size of the content.
+This example demonstrates `min-content` flooring, with the `flex-basis` resolving to the size of the content.
 If you change the width on the flex container, such as increasing it to `700px`, and then reduce the flex item width, you can see that the first two items will wrap.
 However, they will never become smaller than their `min-content` size.
 When the container gets small, the space is only removed from the third item when shrunken further.

 {{EmbedGHLiveSample("css-examples/flexbox/ratios/flex-shrink-min-content.html", '100%', 500)}}